Get Approved for up to $35,000 in 3 minutes

 Overview

-In Canada, as long as you’ve worked the required insurable hours, you could fill out an EI application and qualify for Employment Insurance.
-If you qualify and what you qualify for depends on your individual situation.
+In Canada, as long as you’ve worked the required insurable hours, you can fill out an EI application and qualify for employment insurance.
+If you qualify, what you qualify for depends on your individual situation since you don’t normally receive EI for voluntarily taking time off or quitting.
 In most cases, you need to lose your job through no fault of your own in order to be approved.
 That said, there are some exceptions.
-If you leave your job with just cause, then you could still get approval for EI.
+If you leave your job with just cause for quitting, then you could still get approval for EI.
 If you’re looking to quit for health reasons, then you could always go on EI sickness benefits before you finally decide to quit altogether.

 Online Loans from 9.99%*